johntiger1/multimodal_fairness/progress.md

 Also: they do explicitly make predictions over the entire testing data set

+Also, for the multi phenotype prediction, it is one model that does multilabel multiclass prediction.
+Just generate 25 scores

 # May 23

 Now, putting the decomp on hold.